 - Toss the berries with the sugar and spread in an even layer in a non-reactive baking pan.

-- Roast slowly, uncovered, for 3-6 hours.
+- Roast slowly, uncovered, for 2 hours or more.
 Shake occasionally but do not stir.
 If they start to look dry on top, gently flip them over with a wide spatula.

 - They are done when their juices have reduced to a syrup, but not darkened into caramel.
 The berries should be jammy but not dry.

 - Store in an airtight container in the refrigerator.